 The Westchester Branch maintains a variety of action groups and community outreach projects, where members’ talents and creativity are utilized to serve the local community.
 These groups are the grassroots activism that is the excitement and foundation of AAUW.

-Our flagship outreach projects are our annual Explore Your Opportunities in Science, Technology, Engineering, and Math Conference for 7th grade girls held at the College of Mount St. Vincent in Riverdale (Bronx), and our $tart $mart pay negotiation workshops held at local colleges and universities to help narrow the gender wage gap.
+Our flagship outreach projects are our annual Girls for STEM in Science, Technology, Engineering, and Math Conference for 7th grade girls held at the College of Mount St. Vincent in Riverdale (Bronx), and our $tart $mart pay negotiation workshops held at local colleges and universities to help narrow the gender wage gap.
 We also organize annual Running and Winning workshops in partnership with the League of Women Voters to encourage high school women to stand for public office.
-In November 2015, we launched a second annual STEM event with great success, WizGirls: Building the Future, an engineering and technology conference for girls in 4th to 7th grade.

 Branch Intern Program

 The Internship program is in collaboration with Purchase College SUNY, where their students work part-time at our branch for a semester in public relations and other AAUW-related activities and receive academic credits.

 Volunteers mentor college students at local colleges, such as the College of Mount Saint Vincent.

 Volunteers collect and distribute items to local groups such as the Bedford Women’s Prison.

 Gives scholarships and awards to outstanding local students.
 Female eighth graders receive AAUW certificates for excellence in math and science.
 Female seniors are awarded for being outstanding students in service to their school, academic ability, and potential for future service to women in the solution of social and civic problems.
 Female seniors are also awarded for excellence in creative as well as formal writing.
 Community college graduating women are given scholarships towards their Bachelor’s degrees.